JFR-C/Windows-Penetration-Testing/Defense evasion (examples)/ShellCodeLoader3/README.md

 #### FEATURES
   - Shellcode execution using Asynchronous Procedure Call (APC) and the NtTestAlert function
+  - AES-256 Shellcode Encryption (CBC Mode)
-  - AMSI bypass (patching technique)
+  - AMSI bypass (patching 'AmsiScanBuffer')
-  - ETW bypass in user-mode (patching 'EtwEventWrite')
+  - ETW bypass (user-mode / patching 'EtwEventWrite')
-  - Shellcode encryption (AES-256 / CBC mode)
-  - Shellcode handling => the encrypted shellcode is Base64-encoded and loaded from a local file
   - Dynamic API resolution (via GetProcAddress and LoadLibrary)
   - Memory protection change after copy (PAGE_READWRITE changed to PAGE_EXECUTE_READ)
+  - Shellcode Loader with file input support
+    - the loader accepts a local text file containing an AES-256 encrypted and Base64-encoded C# shellcode as input.
   - Basic sandbox detection & evasion
     - Terminates execution if the host Windows machine is not joined to a specific domain
     - Terminates execution if a debugger is detected (basic anti-debugging check)